The author is a guitarist and bassist with over 35 years of experience as a musician.

 According to Martin, HPL is a “composite material made from paper and resin that is pressed at very high pressure”.
-It’s made from discarded bits of wood, and it's finished off with a nice wood pattern, in this case mahogany, but it isn’t solid wood.
-The neck, too, is made from a laminate rather than solid wood.
+It’s made from discarded bits of wood, and it's finished off with a nice wood pattern, in this case, mahogany, but it isn’t solid wood.
+The neck, too, is made from laminate rather than solid wood.

 The fingerboard isn’t rosewood or ebony.
 It’s Richlite, another composite material.
 The bridge is also made from Richlite.
 In other words, neither is wood.

 However, the top is solid wood.
 Sitka spruce is a common tonewood used in acoustic guitars, and that’s what we see here.

 So, I played this guitar and loved it, then looked at the tag on the headstock and realized, with the exception of the top, it was made entirely of laminates.
 This presented a conundrum, and that’s why I didn’t walk out with the DX1AE the first day I played it.